 There is a lot to like about Prometheus: The Complete Fire And Stone.
 And as a kinda canonical lynchpin between the universes, there’s a lot to talk about.
 Unfortunately, much of it is built upon a rickety tower of co-incidence and stupid.
 But it’s not the book’s fault.
 In an effort to reboot his own franchise’s canon while simultaneously trying to reboot absolutely nothing, Ridley Scott wove a tapestry of disjointed co-incidence and canonical holes that begun with Prometheus, rambled into Covenant, and lit a bunch of dumpster fires across this once beautiful franchise that writers are still trying to put out.
 And unfortunately, for much of what follows to make sense, we’re going to have to deal with this.
 Take a deep breath…

-This book opens with the line: “This story takes place approximately forty-two years after the events in the motion picture Aliens,” in 2219, then immediately cuts back to 2090, three years prior to Prometheus, for a bit of foreshadowing, so already we’re not off to a good start.
+Prometheus: The Complete Fire And Stone opens with the line: “This story takes place approximately forty-two years after the events in the motion picture Aliens,” in 2219, then immediately cuts back to 2090, three years prior to Prometheus, for a bit of foreshadowing, so already we’re not off to a good start.

-Fire and Stone is a crossover event between the big four Alien and Predator franchises.
+Fire And Stone is a crossover event between the big four Alien and Predator franchises.
 Chronologically, it begins just prior to the events in the Aliens film (making the mysteriously ill-informed scribe of the above foreword two times a liar) as a small group of survivors escape the doomed Hadley’s Hope, on exomoon LV-426, in the mining vessel Onager and crash land on the adjacent moon, LV-223.
-Co-incidentally, it is the same moon that research vessel Prometheus landed on in 2093 where the Engineers set up their biological weapons base in approximately 100AD to wipe out humanity for dumb, non-existent reasons.
+Coincidentally, it is the same moon that the research vessel Prometheus landed on in 2093 where the Engineers set up their biological weapons base in approximately 100AD to wipe out humanity for non-existent reasons.
 However, in their effort to escape the infestation of LV-426, they introduce the xenomorph to LV-223.

 Take another breath… and know that I am sorry.
 I do this because the book does not.
-You will not thank me, because it’s very, very dumb, but it is necessary.
+You will not thank me, because it’s very, very silly, but it is necessary.
 Yes, the crew of the Onager escape a xenomorph infestation on LV-426 to crash land on the moon LV-223 where, coincidentally, the biological weapon that leads to the creation of the xenomorph was developed.
 BUT the xenomorph was not developed by the Engineers on LV-223.
 It was, in fact, engineered by the android David, a crewman of the Prometheus on Planet 4, homeworld of the Engineers, in the year 2104 after escaping LV-223.

 To my knowledge, we still do not know exactly how the xenomorph made it back from Planet 4 to LV-426 to instigate the exodus that lead to it being introduced to its own home world in 2197, almost a hundred years later, setting up a feedback loop of stupid that can only be broken by tricking Ridley Scott into saying his own name backwards and banishing the malevolent spirit that current corrupts his mind to the nightmarish hell-scape from whence it came.
 However, I’m sure some poor writer is currently locked in a cellar somewhere being forced to work it all out.